ASTM F1140: Burst and Creep Flexible Package and Pouch Testing

 Burst testing involves pressurizing a package until it fails.
 The internal pressurization is increased during testing.
 The test measure is the maximum pressure detected before the package fails.

-The package may be tested with or without the packaged product.
+The package can be tested with or without the packaged product.
 The package may be tested either open or closed.
-The failure is a visible observation.
-The type of failure must be noted.
-It could be a seal failure or packaging material failure.
+The failure is a visible observation and type of failure must be noted.
+An example of a pouch leak failure includes a seal failure or packaging material failure.

 Creep testing maintains a set pressure for a specific time.
 The testing can also result in a failure.
 The test measure is pass or fail.